mcittar/eargo/README.md

 2. Run `bundle install` to install ruby gems
 3. Run `npm install` to install necessary npm modules
 4. Run the following command in order to set up and seed the database: `rake db:setup`
+5. Run `webpack` to set-up the javascript bundle
 5. Start the built in rails server: `rails server`

 The app should now be up and running.
 If at any point you need to reset the database you can run `rake db:reset` and restart the server.